 For $p\geq 1$, we then get

-In the following, we for simplicity assume that for $i=1,2,\dots,p$, $n_i$ does not have to be an integers.
+In the following, we for simplicity assume that for $i=1,2,\dots,p$, values $n_i$ do not have to be integers.
 For integer $n_i$, the proof works in the same way, but becomes more technical and harder to read.
 We fix the values of $n_i$ as